DemonEach/DemonEach/README.md

 - 👋 Hi, I’m @DemonEach
 - 👀 I’m interested in Java, Rust, C/C++, JS (Vue, React, Angular), Postgres
 - 🌱 I’m currently learning a lot of different stuff :)
-- 📫 How to reach me: telegram: @DemonEach, discord: DemonEach#7104
+- 📫 You can reach me
+  * telegram: @DemonEach,
+  * discord: DemonEach#7104

 <!---
 DemonEach/DemonEach is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.